domy-2018/rubiks/README.md

 # rubiks
-An interactive Haskell implementation of the 2x2 Rubiks cube
+An interactive Haskell implementation of the 2x2 Rubiks cube.

+This project was developed as part of the Emurgo Blockchain developer course.

 Author : Sean